lopesth/sp3ctrum/README.md

 # UV-Vis Sp3ctrum P4tronus

+ This program uses output files from the Gaussian quantum chemistry package and performs gaussian convolutions to simulate any UV-vis spectrum.
+This code aids molecular dynamics simulations to study the overall contribution to the UV-vis spectrum from the selected frames.
+It enables both overlaid and separated spectra.<br><br>

 <b>Instructions:</b><br><br>
 Download teh latest version released on <a href="https://github.com/lopesth/UV-Vis-Sp3ctrum-P4tronus/releases/download/1.01/Sp3ctrum_UV-Vis_P4tronus.zip"> here </a> and unzip the folder in the Home folder, and edit .bash_rc (linux) or .bash_profile (macOS) with the following line:<br><br>